-2.5 Automatic categorization of documents

-This is the second step, the text categorization can be defined as the process that permit to associate a category(ies) or class(es) to a text (or document), in function of information contained in this text .

-This association is very long and expensive then we think about the automation of this process.

-The functional link between a class and a document, that is called "a prediction model", is estimated by a machine learning method.

-The categorization of documents comports a choice of a learning technique (or classifier).
-The main classifiers used are the following:

-- discriminated factorial analysis (Lebart and Salem, 1994); - neuronal network (Wiener et al., 1995; Schütze et al., 1995; Stricker, 2000); - K-neighbors (Yang and Chute, 1994; Yang and Liu, 1999); - decision tree (Lewis and Ringuette, 1994; Apté et al. 1994); and - Bayesian network (Borko and Bernick, 1964; Lewis, 1998; Androutsopoulos et al., 2000; Chai et al., 2002; Adam et al., 2002).

-2.6 Validation method

-In this final step, we have to evaluate the obtained results to guarantee a good generalization of the model applied.

-3. Indexing

-All text documents went through a preprocessing stage.
-This was necessary due to the variations in the way text can be represented in Arabic.
-The preprocessing was performed for the documents to be classified and the training classes themselves.
-Preprocessing consisted of the following steps:

-- convert text files to UTF-8 encoding; - remove punctuation marks, diacritics, non-letters, stop words.
-The definitions of these were obtained from the Khoja stemmer; - replace initial fixed graphic with fixed graphic with fixed graphic, and - replace final fixed graphic followed by fixed graphic with.

-3.1 Spelling normalization and mapping
+2.5 Automatic categorization of documents This is the second step, the text categorization can be defined as the process permit to associate a category(ies) or class(es) to a text (or document), in function information contained in this text.
+This association is very long and expensive then we think about the automatic s that ion of Arabic supervised learning method this process.
+The functional link between a class and a document, that is called "a predi- model", is estimated by a machine learning method.
+The categorization of documents comports a choice of a learning techniqu classifier).
+The main classifiers used are the following: iction 1e (or 159 • discriminated factorial analysis (Lebart and Salem, 1994); neuronal network (Wiener et al., 1995; Schütze et al., 1995; Stricker, 2000); • K-neighbors (Yang and Chute, 1994; Yang and Liu, 1999); Thèse Radwan JALAM, 2006 • decision tree (Lewis and Ringuette, 1994; Apté et al. 1994); and , , • Bayesian network (Borko and Bernick, 1964; Lewis, 1998; Androutsopoulos 2000; Chai et al. , 2002; Adam et al. , 2002). et al., 2.6 Validation method In this final step, we have to evaluate the obtained results to guarantee a generalization of the model applied. good 3.
+Indexing All text documents went through a preprocessing stage.
+This was necessary due to variations in the way text can be represented in Arabic.
+The preprocessing performed for the documents to be classified and the training classes themse Preprocessing consisted of the following steps: to the was elves. convert text files to UTF-8 encoding; Lai a KHREISAT, 2006 remove punctuation marks, diacritics, non-letters, stop words.
+The definition these were obtained from the Khoja stemmer; ons of • replace initial 1, with 1 with .
+1, and • replace final ڪ followed by • with.
+3.1 Spelling normalization and mapping Arabic orthography is highly variable.
+For instance, changing the letter YEH ASER, آ (پ) to v. the WEISCHEDEL, 2002

-Arabic orthography is highly variable.
-For instance, changing the letter YEH () to ALEF MAKSURA () at the end of a word is very common (Not surprisingly, the shapes of the two letters are very similar.).
+ALEF MAKSURA (s) at the end of a word is very common (Not surprisingly, the shapes of the two letters are very similar.).
 Since variations of this kind usually result in an "invalid" word, in our experiments we detected such "errors" using a stemmer (the Buckwalter Stemmer) and restored the correct word ending.

-A more problematic type of spelling variation is that certain glyphs combining HAMZA or MADDA with ALEF (e.g. fixed graphic, fixed graphic, and fixed graphic) are sometimes written as a plain ALEF (fixed graphic), possibly because of their similarity in appearance.
+A more problematic type of spelling variation is that certain glyphs combining HAMZA or MADDA with ALEF (e.g. t, i, and i) are sometimes written as a plain ALEF (), possibly because of their similarity in appearance.
 Often, both the intended word and what is actually written are valid words.